alpharesearch/GBZ/OS/README.md

 * install retropie
 * setup ssh with out password and cert only

+If you don't have keys yet you can use ssh-keygen and you may need to use ssh-add to add the key to your key ring.

+For example if your Pi is at 192.168.1.1

+ssh-copy-id pi@192.168.1.1

+ssh pi@192.168.1.1

+Open up the SSHD config file on the pi via ssh: sudo mcedit /etc/ssh/sshd_config

+Change these parameters to no ChallengeResponseAuthentication no PasswordAuthentication no
+UsePAM no

+Reload SSHD on Pi
+sudo /etc/init.d/ssh reload

+Now your Pi should be secured.

-add this to the end of config.txt in boot directory to enable sound and configure keys:
+Add this to the end of config.txt in boot directory to enable sound and configure keys:

 dtoverlay=pwm-2chan,pin=18,func=2,pin2=13,func2=4